 The PPPL Office of Technology Transfer is the initial point of contact for public and private organizations wishing access to PPPL's scientific and technological resources.
 The Office of Technology Transfer is prepared to assist industry, universities, state and local government, and others in the transfer process.

-Working with PPPL: while the Plasma Physics Laboratory cannot compete with the private sector, there are numerous ways to partner to access our unique capabilities
+Working with PPPL: While the Plasma Physics Laboratory cannot compete with the private sector, there are numerous ways to partner to access our unique capabilities including:

 • Cooperative Research and Development Agreement (CRADA)

 • Strategic Partnership Program (SPP) - formerly known as Work for Others (WFO) Agreement

 • Collaboration on proposals and on pre-proposal efforts